 Unless otherwise indicated or the context otherwise requires, the "Company", "Canaccord Genuity" and "Canaccord Genuity Group" refers to Canaccord Genuity Group Inc. and its direct and indirect subsidiaries.
-"Canaccord Genuity Capital Markets" refers to the investment banking and capital markets segment of the Company and "Canaccord Genuity Wealth Management" refers to the wealth management operations.
+"Canaccord Genuity Capital Markets" refers to the investment banking and capital markets segment of the Company and "Canaccord Genuity Wealth Management" refers to the wealth management segment of the Company.